 Street investors to keep pushing equities higher.
 The S&P 500 on

-Tuesday had marked a sixth straight session of gains.
+Tuesday had marked a sixth straight session of gains and five

 "As (U.S.) equities underperform, this leads to buying of

 Treasuries and yields fall.
 The dollar is softer as a result